sigfriedseldeslachts/twiliosms/README.md

 # Laravel Twilio API Wrapper

+## New update is comming!
+(Using PHP chaining)

-A Laravel 5.3 wrapper for sending messages or calls with the Twilio API.
+A Laravel 5.3+ wrapper for sending messages or calls with the Twilio API.

 ## Setting up